NanxuGong/ELLM-FT/README.md

 # ELLM-FT
-This is the implementation code of the paper "Evolutionary Large Language Model for Automated Feature Transformation"
+This is the implementation code of the paper "Evolutionary Large Language Model for Automated Feature Transformation", accepted to AAAI 2025

 ## implementation
 ### Step 1: download the data: